Education and Schools in Brussels

 Public education in Brussels is known to be of an excellent standard.
 Expats will be able to find schools which offer tuition in French or Dutch, with weekly foreign language classes in English or German.

 Public schools are an excellent option for expat families who already speak a local language or are looking for an immersive experience for their younger children.
-However, most expats who are planning to live in Brussels for a shorter period and cannot speak the local language will opt to send their children to one of the city’s many excellent international schools.
+However, most expats who are planning to live in Brussels for a shorter period and can't speak the local language will opt to send their children to one of the city’s many excellent international schools.

 Private schools in Brussels